Give the Gift of Education

 That’s great news.
 It means we’re bucking the trends.
 It doesn’t mean we are out of the woods.

 Like most theaters, Live Arts is not back to pre-pandemic funding levels, and the cost of everything from lumber to insurance is going up.
 That has created a $100,000 budget gap that we invite you to help us close by the end of this year.

-As you will read in these Stories of Transformation, it takes more than $1 million to run this remarkable theater.
-In a typical year, more than half comes from ticket sales, education fees, and concessions.
-The rest comes from grants, sponsorships, and philanthropic gifts from theater lovers like you.
-Like most theaters in the country, Live Arts is not back to pre-pandemic levels.
-Volunteer numbers are down by half, tickets are off by a third, and expenses are up across the board.
-We invite you to help us close our pandemic-related income gap of $150,000 by making a tax-deductible gift today.
+As you may know, it takes more than $1 million to run this remarkable theater.
+Less than half comes from ticket sales, education fees, and concessions.
+The rest comes from grants (which are less inclined to fund the arts), sponsorships, and philanthropic gifts from theater lovers like you.
+Please help us exceed expectations by making a tax-deductible gift today.

 “This is why I love Live Arts”

 Click here to read Ckalib’s story!